Promoting Psychological Adjustment and Pelvic Health Among Female Cancer Survivors (2021-2022)

 Image: Pelvis, Wikimedia Commons, licensed under CC BY 3.0

-- Jessica Coleman, Trinity–Department of Psychology and Neuroscience–Ph.D.
+- Jessica Coleman, Arts and Sciences–Department of Psychology and Neuroscience–Ph.D.
 Student

 - Rebecca Shelby, School of Medicine-Psychiatry and Behavioral Sciences